Marriages and civil partnerships during the Covid-19 restrictions

-As well as being able to marry, same sex couples can choose to have a civil partnership.
+As well as being able to marry, couples can choose to have a civil partnership.
 This gives couples the legal status of "Civil Partner" and gives them the same rights as married couples for a range of legal matters.

 You may choose to register your civil partnership simply, without a ceremony, in the Register Office in the presence of a Civil Partnership Registrar and your two witnesses.
 Alternatively, you may have a ceremony, with guests, in the Register Office, or have a ceremony in one of the approved premises in Gateshead.